woocommerce/qit-documentation/docs/managed-tests/activation.md

 ## Using a Tunnel

-Some plugins might need an actual live site URL to work properly (for example, payment gateways or SaaS solutions).
-In these cases, you can use our [built-in tunnel feature](#) to expose the test site to the internet, ensuring all external integrations work as intended.
+... you can use our [built-in tunnel feature](../environment/tunnel.md) to expose the test site to the internet ...

 ## What to Do if It Fails